elifesciences/tech-team/incidents/2020-05-20-seach-writes-failing.md

 ## Description

 The search service suddenly stopped accepting writes due to a full disk, and as such new content was no longer showing on the site.
-When a new is to be index is created, the current index is set to read only and new new index created as write only.
-Once the new index is built.
-The new index is updated to be read & write and the old index destroyed.
-In this case the disk was filled whilst the new index was built, and hence the search index was left in a state where all reads came from the old index, hence no new content, and all writes were failing on the new index that failed to complete.
+When a new index is created, the current index is set to _read only_ and a new index is created as _write only_.
+Once the new index has built successfully, it is updated to be _read write_ and the old index destroyed.
+In this case the disk was filled whilst the new index was building, and hence the search index was left in a state where all reads came from the old index and all writes to the new index were failing.
+As such the building of the new index could never complete, and the result was new content was not visible on site.

 ## Timeline